aidenwaring/CA_T2A1_Workbook/README.md

 **Answer:**

 ##### Bubble Sort
 Bubble sort is a simple sorting algorithm used in computer science, also known as sinking sort, that sequentially steps through a list of items, compares adjacent elements and performs a swap if they are in the wrong order.
-This algorithm is known to be comparison based, named after it's performance logic.
+[Reference](https://www.101computing.net/bubble-sort-vs-insertion-sort/)This algorithm is known to be comparison based, named after it's performance logic.
 However basic, it is not suitable for data sets that are large.
 It's Big O notation for both it's average and worst case complexity is **O(n^2)**, where *n* represents the number of items.

 Example:
 We have an unsorted array, which needs to be sorted into ascending order.